MFEK/glif/README.md

 1. Copy the icon to `$XDG_HOME`.
 On my system, the command was `mkdir -p ~/.local/share/icons/hicolor/512x512/apps/ && cp resources/MFEKglif.png ~/.local/share/icons/hicolor/512x512/apps/MFEKglif.png`.
 2. Run `desktop-file-install --dir=~/.local/share/applications ~/MFEKglif.desktop` to install locally (also depends on `$XDG_HOME`, or run it as root without `--dir` to install the `.desktop` icon globally.
 3. Run `update-desktop-database` on the directory used in step 2.

-### For everyone

-* Download and install [`rustup`](https://rustup.rs/), selecting either the `nightly` or `stable` toolchain.
-MFEKglif builds on both as of 7 November 2021.
-* Pull this repository, and finally…
-* Compile the project.
-An example command is in § Contributing; you may also find the provided `Makefile` helpful.

 ### Errors?